-- Open a view and do all DML operations when the view is a single table view and the projection column on the original table is without an expression, aggregate or UDF. - For other kinds of views, open the view as an OPEN INPUT and perform a READ operation only.
+- Open a view and do all DML operations when the view is a single table view and the projection column on the original table is without an expression, aggregate or UDF. - For other kinds of views, open the view as an OPEN INPUT and perform a READ operation only. - Example 1 identification division.

 This example illustrates creating and opening a view.
-It assumes there are table, named idx_table and the view named idx_view as follows:
+It assumes there are 2 tables, named t2 and t3 created in this way: